-The Geography IGCSE is designed to help students better understand the world around us.
-With this understanding, we believe our students will be well positioned to shape the future of our planet, both on a political level, and a scientific one too.
+The International GCSE Geography is designed to help students better understand the world around us.
+With this understanding, we believe our students will be well-positioned to shape the future of our planet, both on a political level, and a scientific one too.

-Whether it’s helping students understand the science behind climate change or the policies that affect it, we believe that the Geography IGCSE is a key qualification that consistently delivers well-rounded and progressive ideas that have the potential to truly make a difference.
+Whether it’s helping students understand the science behind climate change or the policies that affect it, we believe that the International GCSE Geography is a key qualification that consistently delivers well-rounded and progressive ideas that have the potential to truly make a difference.

 It is a great course for those that are passionate about the environment, as well as those thinking about studying international relations or politics later down the line.

 Throughout the course, students will study a number of topics across six core modules, the titles of which are detailed below.

 - Fragile Environments

 Oxford Home Schooling’s International GCSE Geography course is designed to prepare students for the Edexcel International GCSE in Geography (4GE1).

 Students studying an International GCSE Geography will be required to sit two separate exam papers, both lasting 90 minutes.
 These exams will count towards 100% of the final mark as there is no coursework with this qualification.

 Due to Covid, the specification has been reduced for 2021 exams only.
 Details can be found here.